httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 ## Reading content

-The CRIME attack shows that it's a bad idea to compress data from mixed (e.g. public and private) sources -- the data sources include not only the compressed data but also the dictionaries.
+The compression attacks in {{Section 2.6 of RFC7457}} show that it's a bad idea to compress data from mixed (e.g. public and private) sources -- the data sources include not only the compressed data but also the dictionaries.
 For example, if you compress secret cookies using a public-data-only dictionary, you still leak information about the cookies.

 Not only can the dictionary reveal information about the compressed